What is a Logical Data Warehouse?

 According to Gartner Hype Cycle for Information Infrastructure, 2012, “the Logical Data Warehouse (LDW) is a new data management architecture for analytics which combines the strengths of traditional repository warehouses with alternative data management and access strategy.
 The LDW will form a new best practices by the end of 2015.”

-David Besemer, CTO, Composite Software, presents on How Data Virtualization Supports Gartner’s Logical Data Warehouse Vision.
+David Besemer, CTO, Cisco, presents on How Data Virtualization Supports Gartner’s Logical Data Warehouse Vision.

 Why is a Logical Data Warehouse Needed?

 Business users are dissatisfied with the traditional data warehousing.
 New analytic requirements have driven new analytic appliances such at IBM Netezza, EMC Greenplum and ParAccel.
 Big data analytics have driven Hadoop and other specialized data bases such as graph and key-value.

 This expanding diversity, along with data virtualization’s ability to easily access and federate data, has ended the reign of the enterprise data warehouse as the singular best practice for large scale information management.

 What are the Elements that Form a Logical Data Warehouse?